Woke up round 9, locked up and got dressed.

 End of day discount for croissants is too good to pass up, a quarter vs. 1.5$!

-Return to hostel to put beer in fridge to find lady using all the burners to cook beans, sausages, veggies.
+Return to hostel to put beer in fridge to see lady using all the burners to cook beans, sausages, veggies.
 A queue of pasta is lined up to one side of the range as people wait.

 I shower and return to find someone in my bunk sleeping.
 What?!

 Talk to reception, yes my bunk was given away and they are totally booked.

 For about 2 min I’m convinced I will have to find another hostel for the night.
 It’s 10pm.

 After talking with another guy and checking computer, he says they saved a bunk that I can have for same cost, but in a room with fewer people.
 Score!

 I head outside with a beer to calm myself after transferring my bags to new room.